chrissimpkins/lorem/README.md

 lorem
 =====

-A dummy text generator and text replacement application that creates new text files, inserts or appends text in existing files, or prints it to the standard out stream (so that you can pipe it to whatever you'd like).
+A dummy text generator and text replacement application that creates new text files, embeds text in existing files, or prints it to the standard out stream (so that you can pipe it to whatever you'd like).

 <a href="http://j.mp/LOREM">http://j.mp/LOREM</a>